devndesigner6/ephera-note/.github/guide.md

-Hi, here's your quick guide to _Ephe_.
+Hi, here's your quick guide to _Ephera_.

 Give me just one quiet minute.

 Every morning, my head feels noisy.
 Ideas, todos, worries—all tangled.
-So I built Ephe to help organize my mind.
+So I built Ephera to help organize my mind.

 Just one page.
 A calm space.